MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 </div>

-Often, with theory-based methods, we use a **standardized statistic** rather than the original statistic.
-A standardized statistic is computed by subtracting the mean of the null distribution from the original statistic, then dividing by the standard error.
+Often, with theory-based methods, we use a **standardized statistic** rather than the original statistic as our test statistic.
+A standardized statistic is computed by subtracting the mean of the null distribution from the original statistic, then dividing by the standard error:
+\[
+\mbox{standardized statistic} = \frac{\mbox{observed statistic} - \mbox{null value}}{\mbox{null standard error}}
+\]
+The **null standard error** of the observed statistic is its estimated standard deviation assuming the null hypothesis is true.
+We can interpret the standardized statistic as _the number of standard errors our observed statistic is above (if positive) or below (if negative) the null value_.
 When we are modeling the null distribution with a normal distribution, this standardized statistic is called $Z$, since it is the Z-score of the sample proportion.

 \BeginKnitrBlock{onebox}<div class="onebox">**Standardized sample proportion.**